provoostkris/vhdl-axis-uart/README.md

 mixed123456789+-*/?
 ```

+## Other folders
-[impl](impl/)         folder contains an example constraints file for Arty-Z7 board.
+- [impl](impl/)         folder contains an example constraints file for Arty-Z7 board.
-[quartus](quartus/)   folder contains an example constraints file for DE-10 nano board.
+- [quartus](quartus/)   folder contains an example constraints file for DE-10 nano board.
-[modelsim](modelsim/) folder contains a simulation script to run with modelsim tool
+- [modelsim](modelsim/) folder contains a simulation script to run with modelsim tool

 `makefile` is given for GHDL simulation support.
 Install GHDL (to simulate) and optionally GTKWave (to see the waveform), add them to the `PATH`, and run `make` and `make simulate`.